The Best Things to Do in Michigan With Kids

-Our list of eighteen things to do in Michigan with kids are by no means a complete listing; the beauty of places to visit in Michigan expands far beyond this list.
+Our suggested twenty things to do in Michigan with kids are by no means a complete listing; the beauty of places to visit in Michigan expands far beyond this list.

 Read on to discover a sampling of things to do in Michigan with kids and plan your next in-state adventure.

 20 Places for Kids to Visit in Michigan Before They Grow Up